prcore/docs/content/en/workflow/upload-event-log/project-creation.md

 So instead of `0`, you should use `"0"`, and instead of `1`, you should use `"1"`.
 {{< /tab >}}
 {{< tab "DURATION" >}}
-The default unit is `second`, and the value should be a integer, or a integer string.
+The default unit is `second`, and the value should be a number, or a number string.
+The number should be positive, and it only allows up to 2 decimal places.

 If you want to use other unit, you can use the following format: `value unit`.